Ayush-2965/Java/day1/notes.md

 1. **method:** Determines how requests are sent (`get` or `post`).
 2. **action:** Specifies which server-side code will handle the request.

+# JavaScript
+Javascript is a scripting lang which is used for client side validation of data.Js is usually written in Html using script tag.The script tag should be placed inside head tag of an html.

+## Compiler

+First checks for
+syntax error in whole code first then executes

+## Interpreter

+line by line execution

+In Js every html is identified as a document .
+In order to acess particular html document we need two keyword documents and forms when we click on the submit button of a form onsubmit attribute of form tag is called.

+the name of the js func which is to be called if we want to prevent detail to be sent to the server then func should return false as a value the focus method is used to move the cursor to a particular textbox in the form